openequella/openequella.github.io/guides/PushToLMS.md

 * Course available—refers to the availability of the associated course.
 Values can be Yes (available) or No (unavailable).
 * Instructor—the name of the instructor allocated to the selected course.
 * Content available—refers to the availability of the resource or resource attachment.
 Values can be Yes (available) or No (unavailable).
-* Status—displays the EQUELLA resource status and when it was last updated.
+* Status—displays the openEQUELLA resource status and when it was last updated.
 Statuses displayed can be live, archived, deleted, suspended, review, moderating, rejected or draft.
 * Last updated—the last time the status was updated.
 * Edit—click to edit names and descriptions.
 See Edit section below for more information.
 * Remove—click to remove the resource or resource attachment from Blackboard.
 * Select—click to add the current resource or resource attachment to the Select panel.
 See the Bulk actions section on page 60 for more information.
 ### Edit
 Resource and resource attachment Blackboard names and descriptions can be edited from the Manage external resources page.
-This does not affect the EQUELLA names and descriptions.
+This does not affect the openEQUELLA names and descriptions.
 #### To edit names and descriptions
 1. Locate the required Blackboard resource on the Manage external resources results page, then click Edit.
 The Edit external resource dialog displays.
 2. Edit the Name and Description fields as required, then click OK.
-The new text displays on the Manage external resources results page, and in the Blackboard
-EQUELLA 6.1 Push to LMS 54 | P a g e system.
+The new text displays on the Manage external resources results page, and in the Blackboard openEQUELLA 6.1 Push to LMS 54 | P a g e system.

 ### Add search to favourites